Identity-Unkn0wn/Ender-5-Plus-Upgrades/Klipper & .cfgs/Klipper.md

 * SSH into your Raspberry Pi from a terminal:
   * Open up your favorite terminal
   * Type in `ssh username@your IP address`
-   > * You can find your IP address from your router or a program like WinSCP ([here](https://winscp.net/download/WinSCP-5.21.7-Setup.exe))
+   > * You can find your IP address from your router or a program like  [Advanced IP Scanner](https://www.advanced-ip-scanner.com/download/)
    > * You set up your user name in the "[Prep an OS Image](#prep-an-os-image)" section.
    > * If you ste up a hostname it will be *"username@whateveryouput.local"*
      * It will then give you a *"warning"* about its authenticity, and if you want to continue type `yes` and press enter